planetrobbie/cheatsheets/cheaters.md

 x CTRL | xCTRL
 x OPT | xOPT

-Put Markdown cheatsheets in `~/in/code/cheaters-master/cheaters/cheatsheets`
+Put Markdown cheatsheets in `cheaters/cheatsheets` they will be converted on the fly.

 ---